shfaria/shfaria/README.md

 - 🌱 I’m currently learning Flutter
 - ⚡ Fun fact: there is no fun fact, everyone will die at some point 👹

-Looking for one language to rule them all👑
+Looking for one language to rule them all 👑